 Our strategic initiatives are driven by the realization that the Inland Region faces a number of challenges that illuminate historical and ongoing dimensions of structural inequality.
 To address these challenges, UCR will adopt a dual focus on engaging locally and expanding outward to promote mutually beneficial influences across systems.
 Thus, our local and regional efforts will inform our national and international practices, and, in turn, all of these experiences will inform our local decision making and action.
-Together, this dynamic system will enable us to realize the following strategic goals in the service of promoting equity and justice in our community, and in our interactions with our environment.
+Together, this dynamic system will enable us to realize the following strategic goals in the service of promoting equity and justice in our community, in our natural environment and around the world.